-The RPD MUST support Node_Slave mode.
+The RPD MUST support Node_Slave mode including the following:

-- RPD MUST support 1588 OC slave. - RPD MUST meet all requirements specified in Section 6.1 and subsections thereof. - RPD MUST meet time/phase synchronization accuracy of ± 1 ms in reference to the 1588 GM. - RPD MUST inject the DOCSIS timestamp derived from the 1588 domain into the DOCSIS downstream path. - RPD MUST use the DOCSIS timestamp derived from the 1588 domain to receive packets on an upstream receiver interface.
+- For DOCSIS Timing, the RPD MUST support 1588 OC slave. - For DOCSIS Timing, the RPD MUST meet all requirements specified in Section 6.1 and subsections thereof. - For DOCSIS Timing, the RPD MUST meet time/phase synchronization accuracy of ± 1 ms in reference to the 1588 GM. - For DOCSIS Timing, the RPD MUST inject the DOCSIS timestamp derived from the 1588 domain into the DOCSIS downstream path. - For DOCSIS Timing, the RPD MUST use the DOCSIS timestamp derived from the 1588 domain to receive packets on an upstream receiver interface.

-The CMTS Core MUST support Node_Slave mode:
+The CMTS Core MUST support Node_Slave mode including the following:

-- CMTS Core MUST support 1588 OC grandmaster. - When CMTS Core operates as 1588 OC grandmaster, CMTS Core clock MUST meet the frequency accuracy and stability requirements specified in the DRFI Output Electrical section of [DRFI]. - CMTS Core MUST support 1588 OC slave. - When CMTS Core operates as 1588 slave, CMTS Core MUST meet the time/phase synchronization accuracy of ± 1 ms in reference to the 1588 GM. - CMTS Core MAY support 1588 BC.
+- For DOCSIS Timing, the CMTS Core MUST support 1588 OC grandmaster. - For DOCSIS Timing, when the CMTS Core operates as 1588 OC grandmaster, the CMTS Core clock MUST meet the frequency accuracy and stability requirements specified in the DRFI Output Electrical section of [DRFI]. - For DOCSIS Timing, the CMTS Core MUST support 1588 OC slave. - For DOCSIS Timing, when the CMTS Core operates as 1588 slave, CMTS Core MUST meet the time/phase synchronization accuracy of ± 1 ms in reference to the 1588 GM. - For DOCSIS Timing, the CMTS Core MAY support 1588 BC.

-The RPD MAY support Node Master mode.
+The RPD MAY support Node_Master mode.
+If it does support this mode, the RPD is to comply with the following requirements:

-When the RPD supports Node_Master mode, it needs to comply with the following requirements:
+- When the RPD supports Node_Master mode, the RPD MUST support 1588 OC grandmaster. - When the RPD supports Node_Master mode, the RPD MAY support 1588 BC.

-- RPD MUST support 1588 OC grandmaster. - RPD MAY support 1588 BC. - RPD MUST meet all requirements specified in Section 6.1 and subsections thereof. - RPD MUST inject the local timestamp into the DOCSIS downstream path. - RPD MUST use the same local DOCSIS timestamp to receive packets on an upstream receiver interface.
+In addition to meeting all requirements specified in Section 6.1 and subsections thereof, the following DOCSIS Timing requirements are needed.

+- An RPD MUST inject the local timestamp into the DOCSIS downstream path. - An RPD MUST use the same local DOCSIS timestamp to receive packets on an upstream receiver interface.

 The CMTS Core MAY support Node_Master mode.
-When the CMTS Core operates in Node_Master mode:

-CMTS Core MUST support 1588 OC slaves to multiple 1588 clock domains.

-- CMTS Core MUST generate MAPs based on the DOCSIS timestamps of the individual 1588 clock domains which are owned by individual RPDs. - Time/phase synchronization between the RPD and the CMTS Core MUST be within ± 1 msec.
+- When the CMTS Core operates in Node_Master mode, a CMTS Core MUST support 1588 OC slaves to multiple 1588 clock domains. - When the CMTS Core operates in Node_Master mode, a CMTS Core MUST generate MAPs based on the DOCSIS timestamps of the individual 1588 clock domains which are owned by individual RPDs. - When the CMTS Core operates in Node_Master mode, time/phase synchronization between the RPD and the CMTS Core MUST be within ± 1 msec.